DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-12-09-improvements-presenting-disability-safeguarding-interview-information.md

 ---
-title: Improvements for representing disability, safeguarding or interview information
+title: Improvements for representing disability, safeguarding and interview information
 description: A series of changes to the disability, interview needs and safeguarding sections.
 Plus removing the candidate guidance blocks.
 date: 2020-12-09
 ---

 {% from "figure/macro.njk" import appFigure with context %}

-The original task was to make it easier to understand whether the candidate had been asked questions relating to disability or safeguarding information, or interview needs.
+The original task was to make it easier to understand whether the candidate had been asked questions relating to disability, safeguarding information and interview needs.

 Initially we considered just changing the wording which would appear if the candidate had not been asked the question, rather than if they hadn’t given any information.